Activating “The Want” in a Team Member

 You don't throw people under the bus when we make mistakes!

-You genuinely believe that blaming is looking backward and preventing is looking
+You genuinely believe that blaming is looking backward and preventing is looking forward!

 You help us understand changes when we as employees don't directly benefit!